OfficeDev/TrainingContent/Teams/60 Webhooks O365 Connectors/Demos/01-webhooks/README-teamsWebhooksOutgoingWebhook.md

-# Teams Webhooks Outgoing Webhook - `teamsWebhooksOutgoingWebhook`
+# TeamsWebhooks Outgoing Webhook - `teamsWebhooksOutgoingWebhook`

 ## How to add the Outgoing Webhook to a Teams team

-To add the Teams Webhooks Outgoing Webhook to a Microsoft Teams team, choose *View Team* and then choose the *Bots* tab.
+To add the TeamsWebhooks Outgoing Webhook to a Microsoft Teams team, choose *View Team* and then choose the *Bots* tab.
 In the lower right corner click on *Create a outgoing webhook*.
 Then fill in the name, the URL (`https://teamswebhooks.azurewebsites.net/api/webhook`) and a description and click ok.
 Once the outgoing webhook is registered you will receive a _Security token_.
 Save this token in a secure place for future use, and you wil not be able to retrieve it again.

 ### Security token usage